dreamhigherct/dreamhigher/content/Support us/_index.md

 Helmets
 GriGris and ATC's
 Crashpads
-Climbing sportwear and apparell
+Climbing sportwear
 Hiking shoes

 ## Join us outdoors

 We go climbing and bouldering around the Cape Peninsula regularly.
 It is always great to have a good crew of climbers at the crag simply to encourage the DreamHigher crew, share beta and make them feel part of the climbing community.
-[Get hold of us](./contact) to find our when and where our next adventure will be happening
+[Get hold of us](./contact) to find out when and where our next adventure will be happening

 ## Volunteer your skills